mattcarlotta/nvi/README.md

 - Extensions may be written as `ext`, `.ext`, or `'*.ext'` (see tip below).
 - Extensions with no known accessor patterns are skipped.
 Shell scripts are intentionally not scanned, because `$VAR` is indistinguishable from any non-environment shell variable.
 - Dot-directories (eg. `.git`, `.next`, `.venv`, and so on) and common dependency/cache/build-output directories (eg. `node_modules`, `__pycache__`, `zig-out`, and so on) are ignored.
 Symlinked directories are not followed.
-- The report goes to stderr; `--debug` adds a per-file listing of every reference with its line and byte position.
+- The report goes to stderr;
 - When a command is present, missing scanned keys exit with code `1`, the same as `--required` failures, and the command is never emitted.

 > [!TIP]